 Domaine de Nalys has 50 hectares of vines of which 40 hectares are used to make red Chateauneuf du Pape wine and 10 hectares are reserved for making Chateauneuf du Pape Blanc.

-Domaine de Nalys produces 3 red Chateauneuf du Pape wines and a Chateauneuf du Pape Blanc.
+Domaine de Nalys produces 3 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

-Domaine de Nalys Chateauneuf du Pape – 50% Grenache, 30% Syrah and the remaining 20% ocomes from a blend of Mourvedre, Cinsault, Counoise, Vaccarese, Muscardin and Terret Noir.
+Domaine de Nalys Chateauneuf du Pape – 50% Grenache, 30% Syrah and the remaining 20% comes from a blend of Mourvedre, Cinsault, Counoise, Vaccarese, Muscardin and Terret Noir.
+The vine are located in the Bois Senechaux, la Crau and le Grand Pierre lieux-dits.
 The wine is aged in a combination of different tanks, vats and barrels for between 12 to 18 months.
 Close to 13,000 cases are produced each year.

-Domaine de Nalys Cuvee Chataignier – 70% Grenache, 15% Mourvedre and 15% Syrah, the wine is aged for close to 20 months in demi-muids.
+Domaine de Nalys Cuvee Chataignier – 70% Grenache, 15% Mourvedre and 15% Syrah.
+The terroir is sandy soils.
+The vines re planted in the le Grand Pierre vineyard.
+The wine is aged for close to 20 months in demi-muids.
 On average, the production is 400 cases per vintage.

-Domaine de Nalys Cuvee Reserve is made from one of the highest percentages of Syrah in Chateauneuf du Pape with 70% Syrah, 15% Mourvedre and 15% Grenache.
+Domaine de Nalys Cuvee Reserve is made from one of the highest percentages of Syrah in Chateauneuf du Pape with a blend made from 70% Syrah, 15% Mourvedre and 15% Grenache.
 The wine is aged in demi muids and foudres for 18 months.
 The debut vintage for the Domaine de Nalys Cuvee Reserve is 2006.
-Not much of this wine is made as production is about 175 cases per vintage.
+Not much of this wine is made as the production is limited to about 175 cases per vintage.

 Domaine de Nalys has from time to time produced private label blends to order, which has hurt the brand in the eyes of some consumers.
 In 2005 and 2006, the estate made a wine for the giant American retailer, Costco, which was sold under the name of The Kirkland Signature Cuvee de Nalys.
 In 2005 Les Dix Salmees was made for export to the British market.